basimar/slsp_alma_api/README.md

-change_item_call_no.pl: Script for changing the item call number in Alma based on a csv list change_holding_call_no.pl: Script for changing the holding call number in Alma based on a csv list
+change_item_call_no.pl: Script for changing the item call number in Alma based on a csv list change_holding_call_no.pl: Script for changing the holding call number in Alma based on a csv list change_bibliographic.pl: Script with examples how to change bibliographic records in Alma based on a csv list